naTariks/basemodel-csv/README.md

 - Familiar syntax.
 The `BasemodelCSVReader` is used almost the same way as the `DictReader` in the standard library.
 - It uses `BaseModel` features that let you define Field properties or Config so the data can be parsed exactly the way you want.
 - Make the code cleaner.
 No more extra loops to convert data to the correct type, perform validation, set default values, the `BasemodelCSVReader` will do all this for you.
-- In addition to the `BasemodelCSVReader`, the library also provides a `BasemodelCSVWriter` which enables creating a CSV file using a list of instances of a BaseModel.
+- In addition to the `BasemodelCSVReader`, the library also provides a `BasemodelCSVWriter` which enables creating a CSV file using an Iterable with instances of a BaseModel.
 - Because [sqlmodel](https://github.com/tiangolo/sqlmodel) uses pydantic.BaseModels too, you can directly fill a database with data from a CSV